 If you’d like to support a specific type of legal aid, you can indicate your choice in the comments space under "Additional Information."
 For example, if you’d like to support legal aid to disaster survivors, write “Disaster Relief” in the comments space.

 You can donate through regular mail by sending a check to Texas RioGrande Legal Aid, 301 South Texas Ave., Mercedes, TX 78750.
-If you’d like to get on our newsletter subscriber list, you can use this form for your donation.
+If you’d like to get on our newsletter subscriber list, please use this form for your donation.

 If you’re an attorney who can provide pro bono services, our clients need your help.You can join the many private lawyers who are helping TRLA provide free legal services to low-income veterans, victims of consumer fraud, asylum seekers, and many others who otherwise would have no access to representation.